fanqingsong/fastapi-hive/docs/index.md

 Python 3.7+

-FastAPI Modules Framework stands on the shoulders of giants:
+FastAPI Hive Framework stands on the shoulders of giants:

 * <a href="https://fastapi.tiangolo.com/" class="external-link" target="_blank">FastAPI</a> web framework.